Updated: Aug 7

-The former Lutheran parish house in Copşa Mare has been used as warehouse since 2013.
+The Lutheran parish house in Copşa Mare has been used as a warehouse by its tenants since 2013.

-The Saxon parish house in Copşa Mare (pictured above, in front of the fortified church), is owned by the Lutheran church of Romania, and managed by its Mediaș diocese.
-It is a beautiful building in a magical setting, and yet, with no congregation in the village, its original purpose has been lost.
+The parish house in Copşa Mare (pictured above, in front of the fortified church), is owned by the Lutheran Church of Romania, and managed by its Mediaș diocese.
+It is a beautiful building in a magical setting, and with no congregation in the village, its original purpose has been lost.

-The tenants of the building - Italian property developers who own over a dozen houses in the village - have been renting the property from the church authorities since 2013, presumably in the expectation that they will eventually be able to buy it.
+The tenants of the building - Paolo and Giovanna Bassetti, property developers from Italy who own over a dozen houses in the village - have been renting the property from the church authorities since 2013, presumably in the expectation that they will eventually be able to buy it.
 They use the former parish house as a warehouse, and very occasionally, as a venue for summer garden parties.
-The tenants have repaired broken roof tiles, fixed the gutters, and kept the grass cut, but the building has stood empty for the duration of their tenancy, now in its eighth year.
+The tenants have repaired broken roof tiles, fixed the gutters, and kept the grass cut, but the building has stood empty for the duration of their tenancy, now in its ninth, barren year.

 The quality of our plans for the building and its proposed use counted for nothing with the diocese.
 It was money that mattered, explained the acting dean, Ulf Ziegler.
 Our offer to invest up to EUR 35 000 of our own money in the building, and to pay an additional EUR 24 000 in rent over 10 years, was inadequate.

 That was 2019.
-It is now November 2021, and nothing significant has been done to the building in the intervening two years.
-New guttering and drain pipes were mounted in 2020, window shutters have been restored, a handful of broken tiles have been replaced on the garden wall, and the grass in the garden has been cut.
+It is now August 2022, and nothing significant has been done to the building in the intervening three years.
+New guttering and drain pipes were mounted in 2020, window shutters have been restored, a handful of broken tiles have been replaced on the garden wall, some rotten floorboards replaced, a stable wall repointed, and the grass in the garden cut.

-In our estimation, the total amount invested in the property since the summer of 2019 by the Italian tenants, in what is now the third year of their new, 5 year lease, is perhaps as much as EUR 2000.
+In our estimation, the total amount invested in the property since the summer of 2019 by the tenants, in what is now the third year of their new, 5 year lease, is perhaps as much as EUR 5000.

-And so we must conclude, either that the tenants have well over EUR 40,000 left to invest (plus rent), in what remains of their third lease, in a building they will never own.
-Or, and this seems much more probable, the conditions we declined were declined by the Italians as well.
+And so we must conclude, either that Bassettis have EUR 40,000 left to invest in addition to rent in what remains of their third lease in a building they will never own.
+Or, and this seems much more likely, the dean's conditions that we declined were declined by property developer as well.
 To remind readers, our offer consisted of a commitment to invest a minimum of EUR 25,000 in the conservation of the building, within the first 12 months of the lease, and to pay EUR 200 a month in rent, in exchange for a 10 year lease of the property.

-Perhaps the time has come for those on behalf of whom Ulf Zeigler manages the property, namely the former Lutheran congregation of Copșa Mare now living mostly in Germany, to press the dean for a clear explanation of what it is exactly that makes his Italian tenants so much more desirable than ourselves?
-If money matters, where is it?
+The time has come for those on behalf of whom Ulf Zeigler manages the property, namely the former Lutheran congregation of Copșa Mare now living mostly in Germany, to press the dean for an explanation of what makes Mr and Mrs Bassetti so much more desirable than ourselves?